jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This should not be necessary.

 Father never marched armed men into Parliament.
-My ancestors kept order without soldiers.
+It is 1642.
+My ancestors kept order inside our realm without soldiers.
 But the Five Members—Pym, Hampden, Haselrig, Holles, Strode—these Puritans refused to send my money to their king.
 Stirred rebellion.
 They turned the realm against its own king.

 I only want the traitorous five.